VisiumCH/langfuse-on-azure/README.md

 1. Install the required tools:

     * [Azure Developer CLI](https://aka.ms/azure-dev/install)
-    * [Python 3.9, 3.10, or 3.11](https://www.python.org/downloads/) (Only necessary if you want to enable authentication)
+    * [Python 3.9, 3.10, or 3.11](https://www.python.org/downloads/) (Only necessary if you want to enable authentication via script)

-2. Create a new folder and switch to it in the terminal.
-3. Run this command to download the project code:
+2. Clone this repository

+4. Create a Python virtual environment and install the required package.
+We use pipenv and the required packages are defined in the Pipfile and Pipfile.lock in the root directory.
+If the user prefers using venv, the requirements.txt file is found in the root.

     ```shell
-    azd init -t langfuse-on-azure
+    pipenv install
+    pipenv shell
     ```

-    Note that this command will initialize a git repository, so you do not need to clone this repository.

-4. Create a Python virtual environment and install the required packages:

-    ```shell
-    pip install -r requirements.txt
-    ```

-5. Open a terminal window inside the project folder.

 ## Deploying to Azure